If you’re interested in the support available to help church in rural areas, we also recommending visiting the Arthur Rank Centre.

 There is no universal solution to making a church comfortable and the key to arriving at a solution that provides reasonable comfort at a reasonable cost and reasonable environmental impact is to devote sufficient time and effort to understanding the particular needs of your own church.

-We are in the course of updating our church heating guidance (as of February 2021).
+We are in the course of updating our church heating guidance.
 We have divided our guidance into a suite of short stand-alone sections.
 Pick out the section you need, or read all of them from start to finish.
 We will add more sections as they are ready.

 The floor of a church building plays an important role in providing the background to its character.
 Keeping it clean and well maintained will ensure that it is safe to use for a long time.
 Sometimes however large repairs are needed.